fenago/react-graphql-course/md/graphql-md/Lab4.0.md

 }
 module.exports = {Query}
 ```
 Here, studentById takes in three parameters.
-As discussed in this chapter, the studentId can be retrieved from args; root will contain the Query object itself.
+As discussed in this lab, the studentId can be retrieved from args; root will contain the Query object itself.
 To return a specific student, we need to call get method with id parameter in the students collection.

 Here greeting, students, studentById are the resolvers that handle the query. students resolver function returns a list of students from the data access layer.
 To access resolver functions outside the module, Query object has to be exported using module.exports.